AgentME/NonEuclid/README.md

 If a player connects to the server while standing inside of an intersection, then the pathway specified by the `default_path` setting will be displayed.
 This value may be "NorthSouth" or "EastWest".

+This plugin records some usage metrics to https://bstats.org/plugin/bukkit/NonEuclid.
+You can opt out of this by placing `enabled: false` in `plugins/bStats/config.yml`.